In our interview with Frank Bornemann of Eloy -we discuss

 Frank Bornemann: The idea is good, but really difficult to implement, because the organizers generally don't want to get involved.
 It's a bit of a shame really.

 While Frank is understandably reluctant to pick a "favorite" from Eloy's catalogue of albums -you're sure to find fans with impassioned views on the subject.
-Mike for example, is a big fan of "Silent Cries and Mighty Echoes" and "Visionary" while I'm a fan of their "Planets" album.
+Mike for example, is a big fan of "Silent Cries and Mighty Echoes" and "Visionary" while I'm a fan of their "Floating" and "Planets" albums.
 Different strokes for different folks!